carvasquez206/A1-Code-Refactor/README.md

 # horiseon-webpage-homework-1
 Homework numero uno.
-Webpage for Horiseon webpage.
+Webpage for Horiseon.

 This is an assignment.